grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/index.md

 1. Copy and paste content from the [Document Planning Template]({{< relref "../../static/templates/document-planning-template.md) into your document.
 1. Fill in the requested information.
 1. Attach an outline of your proposed document.
-1. Schedule a review meeting with a member of the Doc Squad.
+1. Schedule a review meeting with a member of the Docs team.

    If you don't know which writer will be reviewing your documentation plan, reach out to [docs@grafana.com](mailto:docs@grafana.com).